In many ways, chiropractic care during pregnancy looks a lot like the chiropractic care you receive when you’re not expecting. ç

 Chiropractic care is generally a safe, effective practice during pregnancy.
 However, it is not recommended if you are having symptoms of preterm labor.
 In those cases, it is important to contact your birth provider for the best course of action.

-If you’re experiencing chronic pain or discomfort, or you simply want help optimizing baby’s positioning before delivery, contact us to schedule an appointment.
+If you’re experiencing chronic pain or discomfort, or you simply want help optimizing baby’s positioning before delivery, contact us or use our online scheduling tool to book an appointment.
 Or, check out our blog post to learn more about the benefits of chiropractic care for pregnant women.